 In all situations the clearance to combustibles must be maintained.
 Failure to observe clearances to combustibles will result in death, serious injury, or property damage.
 In storage areas where stacking of materials may occur, the installer must provide signs, which specify the maximum stacking height so as to maintain the required clearance to combustibles.
 Minimum clearances must be maintained from vehicles parked, below the heater.
 Ensure that adequate clearance is maintained where vehicles are in operation or being serviced.
-Consideration must be given when running the radiant tube next to wood, paper, storage racks, hoists, building construction, etc. For building personnel safety, it is recommended that the system not be mounted lower than 9' from the floor unless fitted with protective screens.
+Consideration must be given when running the radiant tube next to wood, paper, storage racks, hoists, building construction, etc. For building personnel safety and comfort.
+It is recommended that the system not be mounted lower than 20' above the floor.
 The following illustrations and information give minimum acceptable clearance to combustibles.